apnadkarni/blt/doc/datatable.rst

   more of the following letters:

   **r**
-    Invoke *command* whenever the cell value is read.
+    Invoke *cmdPrefix* whenever the cell value is read.
   **w**
-    Invoke *command* whenever the cell value is written.
+    Invoke *cmdPrefix* whenever the cell value is written.
   **c**
-    Invoke *command* whenever the cell value is created.
+    Invoke *cmdPrefix* whenever the cell value is created.
 This happens when the cell was previously empty.
   **u**
-    Invoke *command* whenever the cell value is unset.
+    Invoke *cmdPrefix* whenever the cell value is unset.

-  *Command* is a TCL command prefix.
+  *CmdPrefix* is a TCL command prefix.
 The traced row index, column index and the operation letter are appended to the command before it is invoked.

-*tableName* **trace column** *column* *ops* *command* Registers a command to be invoked any cell in *column* is read, written, or unset. *Column* may be a label, index, or tag and may refer to multiple columns (example: "all").  *Ops* indicates which operations are of interest, and consists of one or more of the following letters:
+*tableName* **trace column** *column* *ops* *cmdPrefix* Registers a command to be invoked any cell in *column* is read, written, or unset. *Column* may be a label, index, or tag and may refer to multiple columns (example: "all").  *Ops* indicates which operations are of interest, and consists of one or more of the following letters:

   **r**
-    Invoke *command* whenever the cell value is read.
+    Invoke *cmdPrefix* whenever the cell value is read.
   **w**
-    Invoke *command* whenever the cell value is written.
+    Invoke *cmdPrefix* whenever the cell value is written.
   **c**
-    Invoke *command* whenever the cell value is created.
+    Invoke *cmdPrefix* whenever the cell value is created.
 This happens when the cell was previously empty.
   **u**
-    Invoke *command* whenever the cell value is unset.
+    Invoke *cmdPrefix* whenever the cell value is unset.

-  *Command* is a TCL command prefix.
+  *CmdPrefix* is a TCL command prefix.
 The traced row index, column index and the operation letter are appended to the command before it is invoked.